This fun and simple Turkey Shepherds Pie with Pumpkin and Spiralized Potato is a delicious and healthy dish with an autumnal twist.

 I think there is a misconception that spiralizing is labour intensive and not worth the effort.
 In reality it doesn’t require very much effort and there is no chopping involved.
 With this particular recipe, there is also no need to boil and mash the potatoes, so it’s actually a simpler and quicker way of preparing them.
 I think that using spiralized potatoes makes this easy ground turkey shepherds pie more interesting.
 (I might be a little biased here as I do like my spiralizer a lot!).
 The kids loved the potato spaghetti!

-This fun and simple Turkey Shepherds Pie with Pumpkin and Spiralized Potatoes is a delicious and healthy dish with an autumnal twist.
+Turkey Shepherds Pie with Pumpkin and Spiralized Potatoes

 - 370 g pumpkin peeled, diced